-I came into the fellowship with an open mind-expecting to enhance my ability to tell stories and adapt and adopt to POLITICO's style of political reporting.
-I did learn those two things but I was most surprised about how well the group of us got along.
+I came into the fellowship with an open mind, expecting to enhance my ability to tell stories and adapt and adopt to POLITICO's style of political reporting.
+I did learn those two things, but I was most surprised about how well the group of us got along.
 I made some great friends whom I respect and admire.
 There wasn't a competitive spirit amongst us.
 Every one of us offered up our talents or tips to help each other out.

 How did the fellowship challenge you as a journalist?

-There was a period of three days-Monday, Tuesday and Wednesday-that was so stressful because we were all reporting and researching our stories before the noon deadline on Thursday.
+There was a period of three days-Monday, Tuesday and Wednesday-that were so stressful because we were all reporting and researching our stories before the noon deadline on Thursday.
 I couldn't have survived the sleepless nights without caffeine.
-I was definitely pushed to become a sort of semi-specialist on the topic I chose to do by studying all that I could and talking to experts.
+I was definitely pushed to become a sort of semi-specialist on the topic I chose by studying all that I could and talking to experts.
 Coming up with and crafting a story is always challenging but I, and everyone, felt the pressure to produce something that was really worthy of POLITICO.